solid/authorization-panel/proposals/evaluation/uc-0-effective-acr.md

 ```HTTP
 404 Not Found
 ```
-as the resource does not yet exist.
+— as the resource does not yet exist.

-2. As a result the client will need to look up one level in the hierarchy to search for the effective ACR
+2. As a result, the client will need to look up one level in the hierarchy to search for the effective ACR:
 ```HTTP
 HEAD /foo/bar/ HTTP/1.1
 ```
-and with luck the server will respond
+— and with luck the server will respond —
 ```HTTP
 200 Ok
 Link: </foo/bar/.acr>; rel="acl"
 Link: </foo/>; rev="http://www.w3.org/ns/ldp#contains"
 ```
-The client can then continue with
+The client can then continue with —
 ```HTTP
 GET /foo/bar/baz/.acr HTTP/1.1
 ```
-to which the server will also return
+— to which the server will also return —
 ```HTTP
 404 Not Found
 ```
-as the resource does not yet exist.
+— as the resource does not yet exist.

-3. As a result the client will need to look up one level in the hierarchy to search for the effective ACR
+3. As a result, the client will need to look up one level in the hierarchy to search for the effective ACR:
 ```HTTP
 HEAD /foo/ HTTP/1.1
 ```